dropseed/plain/bolt-tailwind/bolt/tailwind/README.md

 When you run `bolt tailwind compile`, it will automatically check whether the Tailwind standalone CLI has been installed, and install it if it isn't.

-When using Bolt on Heroku, we do this for you automatically in our [Bolt buildpack](https://github.com/boltpackages/heroku-buildpack-bolt/blob/master/bin/files/post_compile).
+When using Plain on Heroku, we do this for you automatically in our [Plain buildpack](https://github.com/boltpackages/heroku-buildpack-bolt/blob/master/bin/files/post_compile).